 The lost heir: C. Claudius Marcellus in Augustan poetry

-• Stephen Harrison IEL/Unicamp
+• Stephen Harrison University of Oxford

 Marcellus.
 Vergil.
 Horace.
 Propertius.
 Crinagoras.
 Elegiac lament.
 Epic hero.